 In the end, there are many important decisions to make to give your corporate holiday party the best chance of success.
 Considering all the thoughtful planning you’ll have to do, wouldn’t it be nice to give over some of those details to someone else?

-Picking a venue that provides a dedicated event manager is the best way to free up your time and make sure the people who are experienced in throwing parties get the job.
+Picking a venue that provides a dedicated event manager is the best way to free up your time and ensure the people experienced in throwing parties get the job.
 For the typical company, it’s a relief to know that your party needs will be taken care of—leaving you time to focus on all those other questions we discussed above.